-It’s important to rule out any medical causes for your premature ejaculation.
-If your doctor can’t find anything physically awry, it may be time to look into sex counselling.
+It’s important to rule out any medical causes for your premature orgasm.
+If your doctor can’t find anything physically wrong with your penis or body, it may be time to look into sex counselling.

 PE is when a male ejaculates during sexual play or intercourse sooner than he or his partner would like.
 Although common among men, it’s a cause for concern if the problem happens frequently.